evolvingstuff/vdw2/content/posts/alzheimers-is-now-optional-dr-bredesen-video-and-transcript.md

 │   ├── TextNode
 │   │   full_match: `Dr. Bredesen`
 │   │   inner_content: `Dr. Bredesen`├── TextNode
-│   full_match: `\n You can literally stop the problem with the current generation if.\n00:06:40 ` │   inner_content: `\n You can literally stop the problem with the current generation if.\n00:06:40 `├── BoldNode │   full_match: `__Dr.
+│   full_match: `\nYou can literally stop the problem with the current generation if.\n00:06:40 ` │   inner_content: `\nYou can literally stop the problem with the current generation if.\n00:06:40 `├── BoldNode │   full_match: `__Dr.
 Bredesen__`
 │   inner_content: `Dr. Bredesen`
 │   children: